-- A. provide counseling to the student - B. notify the Registrar of Motor Vehicles of the student's absences - C. take appropriate legal action - D. Assignment to an alternative school (Note: If the District has established an alternative school, it must appear as an alternative intervention strategy.)
+A. provide counseling to the student B. notify the Registrar of Motor Vehicles of the student's absences C. take appropriate legal action take appropriate legal action

+D. assignment to an alternative school (Note: If the District has established an alternative school, it must appear as an alternative intervention strategy.)